Lampião: Bandit leader

 As well as engaging in criminal activities for gain or revenge Lampião's band also fought a number of pitched battles with the volantes – mobile units of paramilitary police.
 Probably the largest of these battles was fought on 28 November 1926 near Serra Grande, twenty miles from Vila Bela.
 Lampião with around 100 cangaceiros fought off 295 soldiers, killing 10 and wounding a dozen more.
 At around this time Lampião took to calling himself the "governor of the backlands", only partly in jest.

 Lampião was joined in 1930 by his girlfriend, Maria Déia, nicknamed Maria Bonita ("Pretty Maria").
 His relationship with Maria Bonita gave his reputation some of the 'romance and violence' notoriety enjoyed in the United States by Bonnie and Clyde.
 The women who joined bandit groups, often termed cangaceiras, dressed like their male comrades and participated in many of their actions.
 Maria and Lampião had a daughter, named Expedita, in 1932.
 A number of cangaceiras joined the band over the many years of its existence and Lampião usually attended any births these women had personally.
 Such children, including Lampião's own, were fostered out to settled relatives or friends of the cangaceiros, or left with priests.
-Expedita, after the deaths of her parents, was raised by her uncle, João.
+Expedita, Maria and Lampião's daughter, born in 1932, was raised by her uncle João after the deaths of her parents.
 João Ferreira was the only one of Lampião's brothers not to become an outlaw.

 In 1935 Lampião and his band were filmed by Benjamin Abrahão Botto.
 Once reassured that the camera did not conceal a gun, Lampião co-operated enthusiastically with the filming.
 The film-stock was soon confiscated by the police, and Abrahão died in 1938.
 This cinematographic record was rediscovered in 1957, but had physically deteriorated to a great extent.
 However, several scenes survived, a unique example of moving images of Lampião, Maria Bonita and many other cangaceiros.